Midtown Plaza (Saskatoon): History

 Also part of the Midtown complex is CN Towers – now "Midtown Tower" – an office block that was for most of the 1970s the tallest office building in Saskatoon.
 The 12-story tower is 57 m in height.
 From the early 1970s until the early 2000s, the fifth floor of the office block housed the studios of the local CBC Television owned-and-operated station CBKST.
 A small "boutique" mall, Midtown Village, was developed in the late 1970s at the corner of 20th Street and Idylwyld Drive; initially a separate development from Midtown Plaza, it briefly came under the same ownership as the larger mall in the 1990s and was branded as part of Midtown Plaza for a time, before being demolished for additional parking.

-From 1993 to 2005, the mall owned and displayed Gordie Howe statue at the southwest corner of 1st Avenue South and 20th Street East.
-It was relocated to the SaskTel Centre in 2005.
+From 1993 to 2005, the mall owned and displayed a statue of Saskatchewan-born hockey player Gordie Howe statue at the southwest corner of 1st Avenue South and 20th Street East.
+It was relocated to the Credit Union Centre in 2005.

-Following the closure of the Sears Canada chain in winter of 2018, the mall began to redevelop the store's space into a new wing with a re-located food court, which opened on July 25, 2019.
+Following the closure of the Sears Canada chain in 2018, the mall began to redevelop the store's space into a new wing with a re-located food court known as Midtown Common, which opened on July 25, 2019.
 In November 2018, it was announced that the previous main-floor food court area would be redeveloped into an MEC, as its first location in the province.
+In December 2019, H&M announced that it would open a location at Midtown in 2020—its second in the province.

-It was originally projected to open in May 2020, but was delayed to late-2021 due to the COVID-19 pandemic and other factors.
-The fate of the future store was also questioned in September 2020, when MEC announced that it would be privatized and sold to American investment firm Kingswood Capital Management.
-An H&M store opened in the mall in December 2020.
+MEC was originally projected to open in May 2020, but was delayed to late-2021 due to the COVID-19 pandemic and other factors.
+The fate of the MEC store was questioned in September 2020, when MEC announced that it would be privatized and sold to American investment firm Kingswood Capital Management.
+As if summer 2025 the spot allocated for MEC remains vacant with no indication of being built.
+The new H&M store opened in December 2020.

+On June 1, 2025, Hudson’s Bay closed its doors for the last time, as was the case for all Hudson's Bay locations across Canada, leaving the mall with no large-format anchors (notwithstanding the standalone Toys R' Us).
+As of summer 2025 the mall had yet to announce its plans for the vacant Bay location.